wuhang03/wuhang03.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hi there!
-My name is Hang Wu, you can call me by my English name Laurent.
+My name is Hang Wu, you can also call me by my English name Laurent.

 I am currently a senior student majoring in Software Engineering at Tongji University.
 My main research interests are in vision-language models and large multimodal models, with a focus on improving their performance and specific applications.
 During my undergraduate studies, I also worked on image processing tasks in the low-level vision field.